 - Have a bachelor’s degree from an accredited college or university is required;

-- Have a minimum 3.0 cumulative GPA on the last 60 hours of undergraduate coursework or a minimum 3.0 GPA in at least 12 hours of graded graduate coursework;
+- Have a minimum 3.0 cumulative GPA on the last 60 hours of undergraduate coursework or a minimum 3.0 GPA in at least 12 hours of graded graduate coursework.
+The College of Allied Health does not recognize academic forgiveness nor reprieve policies.
+All attempts of a course are included in the calculation of GPAs;

-- Complete the University of Oklahoma Health Sciences Center application; include official transcripts from all colleges and/or universities attended and non-refundable application fees;
+- Submit official transcripts from all colleges and/or universities attended and non-refundable application fees;

 - Provide the name and address of three references each of who are familiar with the applicant's skills, professional accomplishments, and intellectual potential;